 Bryn Lucas is an author with an interest in creating challenging works through envisioning the ultimate outcomes of contemporary accepted wisdoms.
 His first novel demonstrates this in the London of the near future, in which a civil servant is awakened to the injustices and hypocrisies that the UK has sleepwalked into.
 His untitled second novel will be set in Asia, shedding light on Sino-Japanese tensions through the eyes of a young English teacher in Tokyo.
 He is a veteran of the UK media and tech scene and currently lives in Manchester with his wife and two kids.

-Emily created Dystopic in July 2012 after requiring an outlet for her love of dystopian and apocalyptic fiction.
-She is currently working on her debut novel ‘These Unnatural Men’ to be published in 2017.
+Emily created Dystopic in 2012 after requiring an outlet for her love of dystopian and apocalyptic fiction.
+Her debut dystopian novel 'These Unnatural Men' was self-published in 2018, and her collection of short stories 'Foreground' was self-published in 2020.